Permanent fire prohibition on Teewah Beach

 On the spot fines of $689 can be issued to people who light fires during a fire prohibition.

-Campfires are permitted in the QPWS provided fire rings at Poverty Point camping area and at nearby Inskip Peninsula Recreation Area unless in accordance with all local directions for that area.
+Campfires are permitted at Poverty Point camping area and at nearby Inskip Peninsula Recreation Area unless in accordance with all local directions for that area.

 For details on the difference between a Queensland Fire and Emergency Services (QFES) total fire ban and a QPWS fire prohibition and approved cooking appliances visit the DES Camp fires and cooking web page.